tbescherer/codevelop/sample-project-proposal-master/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication (~1 day)
-I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+I will set up user signup with authentication using the standard pattern suggested by App Academy.
+By the end of this phase, users will be able to sign in and fill in parts of their profile.
+I may or may not implement login using a github account.

+I will push this phase to Heroku and test everything before proceeding to Phase 2.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: User Profile (~1 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+In this phase I will add API routes to show user profile data as JSON, then add backbone models and collections to fetch that data.
+By the end of this phase, users will be able to fully fill in their profile, as well as editing it, all within the central Backbone app.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: User Show Page (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+In this phase I will add the ability for users to view their own profiles, as well as those of other users.
+I will user Filepicker for file upload so users can add profile images.
+I will look into using the ace embeddable text editor so that users can upload code snippets.

 [Details][phase-three]

+### Phase 4: Answering Questions (~2 days)
+In this phase I will investigate finding a gem which makes surveying users easy.
+I will then implement

-### Phase 4: User Feeds (~1-2 days)
+### Phase 5: Browse Users Index (~1-2 days)
 I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
 On the Backbone side, I'll make a `FeedShow` view whose `posts`